Artwork shows an illustrated row of different people from the waist up

 Deaths from communicable disease

 Prior to the COVID-19 pandemic, illnesses that spread from person to person were the cause of a relatively small number of deaths in the UK, particularly in comparison to other countries.
 The significant effort given to the monitoring, identification, vaccination and treatment of infectious conditions continues for other diseases, such as influenza and norovirus.
 The number of deaths from communicable disease is one indicator that helps to measure the impact of interventions.
 Over the past few years, York has had lower rates of death from communicable disease than both the regional average and the majority of York' statistical neighbours.
-Over the last ten years, York has been similar to or lower than the national average.
+Over the last 10 years, York's rates of death from communicable disease has been similar to or lower than the national average.

 Dementia diagnosis